Skip to main content

 Enhancing Multi-Hazard Early Warning System to Increase Resilience of Uzbekistan Communities to Climate Change Induced Hazards

-Frequent and more intense floods, mudflows, landslides, avalanches and other climate change-related disasters in Uzbekistan are putting lives and livelihoods at risk and slowing progress to reach targets outlined in the Paris Agreement and Sustainable Development Goals.
+More frequent and intense floods, mudflows, landslides, avalanches and other climate change-related disasters in Uzbekistan are putting lives and livelihoods at risk and slowing progress towards the Paris Agreement and Sustainable Development Goals.

-To address these challenges, the Green Climate Fund-financed “Enhancing Multi-Hazard Early Warning System to Increase Resilience of Uzbekistan Communities to Climate Change Induced Hazards” project will respond to a critical need in Uzbekistan to modernize its early warning system into an impact-based Multi-Hazard Early Warning System (MHEWS ).
-The MHEWS will improve early warnings on floods, mudflows, landslides, avalanches and hydrological drought in the more populous and economically important eastern mountainous regions, an essential element of the country’s climate risk management framework.
+The Green Climate Fund-financed project 'Enhancing Multi-Hazard Early Warning System to Increase Resilience of Uzbekistan Communities to Climate Change Induced Hazards' (2021-2027) responds to a critical need to modernize Uzbekistan's early warning system into an impact-based Multi-Hazard Early Warning System (MHEWS).
+A MHEWS will improve early warnings on floods, mudflows, landslides, avalanches and hydrological drought in the more populous and economically-important eastern mountainous regions, an essential element of the country’s climate risk management framework.

 • Image